erikdubois/Mint-Y-Colora-Theme/README.md

 ### Bug reporting
-If you find a bug, please report it at https://github.com/horst3180/arc-theme/issues
+If you find a bug, please report it at https://github.com/horst3180/Mint-theme/issues

 ### License
-Arc is available under the terms the GPL-3.0.
+Mint is available under the terms the GPL-3.0.
 See `COPYING` for details.